 Jean Barr, Piano - Jean Barr is Professor of Piano Accompanying and Chamber Music at the Eastman School of Music.
-The first keyboard artist in the United States to be awarded a doctoral degree in accompanying, she studied at the University of Southern California with Gwendolyn Koldofsky and at Northwestern University with Gui Mombaerts.
+After studying with Gwendolyn Koldofsky at the University of Southern California, and with Gui Mombaerts at Northwestern University, she became the first keyboard artist in the United States to be awarded a doctoral degree in accompanying.
 At the outset of her career she was accompanist for the master classes of Jascha Heifetz, Gregor Piatigorsky, William Primrose and Martial Singher.

 Among her many national and international presentations, Catherine has been featured in sessions at the Music Teachers National Association (MTNA) 2006 conference as well as sessions sponsored by the Ohio, Iowa, Kansas, Massachusetts, Utah, South Carolina, Illinois, California, Pennsylvania, and Texas Music Teachers Associations.
 Additionally, she has been featured at a wide variety of prestigious piano institutes including the National Piano Teacher Institute (NPTI), Pedagogy Saturdays (Westminster Choir College), National Conference on Keyboard Pedagogy (NCKP) and the Goshen Piano Teachers Workshop.

 Catherine Rollin was featured in both the April 2005 and April 2006 issues of Clavier Magazine.
 She has also been commissioned by CLAVIER MAGAZINE.
 She has received numerous other commissions from state associations and various other festivals and teacher organizations.
 Her music is featured on required lists in Canada and Japan and in the U.S. Many of her works have been featured in the NFMC Festival Bulletin in solo, duet and concerto categories.